 About Our School

-As a ministry of Crestview United Methodist Church, we provide an atmosphere of love and acceptance where children can thrive.
-While we are a Christian program, CUMP does not discriminate against students on the basis of race, color, religious, national, or ethnic heritage.
+As a ministry of Violet Crown Church, we provide an atmosphere of love and acceptance where children can thrive.
+While we are a Christian program, VCP does not discriminate against students on the basis of race, color, religious, national, or ethnic heritage.
 Special needs children are accepted based on the preschool’s ability to meet their specific individual requirements.

 - A relaxed neighborhood setting with low student-teacher ratios.